 Meet “Chloe” the lovely Candy Apple Red late ‘60s inspired T-Type.

-Tuners are Schaller’s excellent late ’60s/early ‘70s replicas, and the bridge is a Kluson plate with steel grooved saddles.
+Tuners are Schaller’s excellent late ’60s/early ‘70s replicas, and the bridge is a Kluson plate with Gotoh "In-Tune" saddles.
 The electronics are my usual top-notch CTS brass collar pots, with a CRL 3-way and Switchcraft output jack.
-The bridge pickup is the aforementioned ’68 Special (my own slightly meatier version of a pickup from that era that tames the icepick attack so common on the originals) that pairs so beautifully well with a neck P90 style pickup - in this case my own V90 unit.
+The bridge pickup is our hugely popular “T90” that pairs so beautifully well with a neck P90 style pickup - in this case my own VT90 unit that together offer a depth of tone and warmth not usually associated with a T-Type of the era.

 Model: “Chloe” T-Type